 Cost: $20 per Piper (plus $1.25 processing fee - includes 2 spectator tickets); $5 per additional ticket at the door

-If any questions or assistance required, please contact us at firstname.lastname@example.org
+If you have any questions or require assistance please contact us at firstname.lastname@example.org

 Deadline for entries is Wednesday February 13th, 2019.
 Please review details below before registering.